Appwrite: 1.3.8

 }

-I can successfully create a websocket connection via Postman for documents
+I can successfully create a websocket connection via Postman for documents channel which is able to receive the response.

-Url used in Postman: ws://192.168.1.7:1099/v1/realtime?project=projectID&channels[]=documents
+Url used in Postman: ws://192.168.1.7:1099/v1/realtime?project=projectID&channels[]=documents.

 Also, there are no errors in the logcat so I believe the connection might be succesfull between the sdk and server but no data is received.